gbv/jskos-server/README.md

 ### GET /status
 Returns a status object.

-The is a [JSON Schema](https://json-schema.org) for the format of this endpoint.
+There is a [JSON Schema](https://json-schema.org) for the format of this endpoint.
 It is available under `/status.schema.json` for every jskos-server installation (starting from version 1.0.0).
+The most recent schema can be accessed here: https://gbv.github.io/jskos-server/status.schema.json

 * **Success Response**